IT Pro claims the industry is making great strides.

 So, we’re pleased to hear that the IT industry is on a mission to become more environmentally friendly.

 Pure Earth stated that toxic pollution is a huge global threat.
-In 2012, 9 million people were killed by pollution worldwide.
+It’s estimated that 7 million people die every year from exposure to pollution.

 But…things are starting to change.